 If you invested in equity mutual funds before January 31, 2018 and are redeeming now, the grandfathering rule applies.
 Your deemed cost of acquisition is the higher of your actual purchase price or the Fair Market Value (FMV) on January 31, 2018.
 Gains from the original purchase price to the FMV on January 31, 2018 are completely exempt.
 Only gains above the FMV on that date are taxable.

 This means early investors who bought equity funds before 2018 at low NAVs may have a significantly higher tax-free base than the actual cost.
 Your AMC's CAMS or KFintech statement will show the applicable cost for tax purposes.
 Do not use your actual purchase NAV for old holdings without checking the grandfathered FMV first.
+The same cost-of-acquisition logic applies to inherited units: when mutual fund units are transmitted to a nominee or legal heir after the investor's death, the heir redeems using the original investor's purchase price as cost basis, and the full holding period including the deceased's tenure counts.
+Understanding how transmission works before redeeming inherited units is critical — the complete guide on what happens to mutual funds after death in India covers the tax treatment alongside the transmission documents, nominee rules, and SEBI 2025 changes.

 3. STCG at 20%: The Impatient Investor's Tax